KuraSone/s2.cpp/README.md

 - **Separate persistent `gallocr` allocators** for Slow-AR and Fast-AR — each path keeps its own compute buffer, avoiding memory re-planning per token
 - **Temporary prefill allocator** — freed immediately after prefill, so the large compute buffer does not persist into the generation loop
-- **Codec on CPU** — the audio codec executes exactly twice per synthesis (encode reference + decode output), so running it on CPU has zero impact on generation throughput
+- **Codec on CPU** — the audio codec executes once per synthesis (decode only) or twice when a reference audio is provided (encode reference + decode output), so running it on CPU has zero impact on generation throughput
 - **posix_fadvise(DONTNEED)** after loading the weights *(Linux only)* — advises the kernel to drop the GGUF file from page cache once the tensors are already in the backend buffer, reducing duplicate RAM use
 - **Correct ByteLevel tokenization** — the GPT-2 byte-to-unicode table is applied before BPE, producing token IDs identical to the HuggingFace reference tokenizer